nathanhoad/godot_dialogue_manager/docs/Writing_Dialogue.md

 Additional conditions use "elif" and you can use "else" to catch any other cases.

 ```
-if some_variable >= 10
+if SomeGlobal.some_property >= 10
-    Nathan: That variable is greather than or equal to 10
+    Nathan: That property is greather than or equal to 10
-elif something_else == "some value"
+elif SomeGlobal.some_other_property == "some value"
     Nathan: Or we might be in here.
 else
     Nathan: If neither are true I'll say this.